Aldaviva/Trainers/Readme.md

 - No speed limit
     - All speed limit penalties, and red and yellow speed warnings, are removed in all difficulty levels.
     - The gray speed limit warning is still visible in Simulation Mode and areas with speed limits, like villages and passage control, but it's not enforced.
+    - The co-driver doesn't scold you for going fast.
     - Hilariously, you are *not* limited to 30 km/h in passage control auto-driving zones, unlike in [Dakar 18](#dakar-18).
 Therefore, you may want to slow down and disable this cheat before entering passage control, in order to avoid [missing the exit and getting stuck in auto-drive for the rest of the stage](https://twitter.com/Aldaviva/status/1602037249650081793).
 - No damage
     - Vehicles don't take damage to the Mechanics, Wheels, or Suspension parts categories during stages.